Samuel Birdsall

 Samuel Birdsall (May 14, 1791 – February 8, 1872) was an American lawyer and politician who served one term as a U.S. Representative from New York from 1837 to 1839.

 Biography

 Born in Hillsdale, New York, Birdsall attended the common schools and studied law in the office of Martin Van Buren.
 He was admitted to the bar in 1812 and commenced practice in Cooperstown, New York.

+Family

-He married Ann Eliza Kendig and they had three children, Elizabeth Lucinda, Franklin Samuel, and Walter.
+He married Ann Eliza Kendig and they had three children.

+Early career

-Birdsall served as a master in chancery in 1815 and moved to Waterloo, New York in 1817.
+Birdsall served as a master in chancery in 1815 and moved to Waterloo, New York, in 1817.
 In 1819 he was commissioned Judge Advocate of the New York Militia's 21st Division with the rank of colonel.
 He was counselor in the supreme court and solicitor in chancery in 1823.
 He served as surrogate court judge of Seneca County from 1827 to 1837 and was a state bank commissioner in 1832.